 Secondly don’t dumb down and make design decisions because you think you can’t do something.

 If you want to simplify a design or misshape something, do it because you choose too.
 Not because you have to!
 Figure it out and weave what you like.
 Look up techniques, ask questions, but don’t say-o, well, it’s just the nature of tapestry.
 It’s not!
 Tapestry is about fooling the eye.
-Tapestry is all about how to weave DSCN5374your design and make it look like what you want.
+Tapestry is all about how to weave your design and make it look like what you want.
 If you want round circles without stair steps it can be done.

 don’t make or justify decisions by saying it’s kelimesque or that your copying another cultures design sensibilities to make up for mistakes in the design and weaving-especially when it comes to circles that culture very seldom if ever uses.
 Very view kelims have circles-ever.
 Own up and fix it and then choose to it the way you want to make it look!